 Why work for the Comprehensive Wound Care Clinic?

-As a member of the Michigan Medicine Comprehensive Wound Care Clinic, you will be a part of a team committed to treating chronic wounds through a multidisciplinary approach, so patients may heal and return to a normal life.
+As a member of the University of Michigan Comprehensive Wound Care Clinic, you will be a part of a team committed to treating chronic wounds through a multidisciplinary approach, so patients may heal and return to a normal life.
 To ensure patients receive the best therapy options for wound healing we bring together specialists from all aspects of wound care into one location.
-Our specialists work with a patient’s physician to coordinate care and keep them informed of their progress.
+Our specialist work with a patient’s physician to coordinate care and keep them informed of their progress.
 Examples of wounds managed in this clinic include diabetic foot ulcers, vascular ulcers, non-healing surgical wounds, malignant wounds, radiation burns, and autoimmune ulcers.

 We provide care that is individualized and specialized for our patients.
 Many of these patients are seen routinely, therefore, as a Medical Assistant you will perform duties and work to build respectful relationships with patients and their caregivers.
 We are excited to speak with you further about joining this amazing team committed to providing world-class care.